skx/thyme/README.md

 anonymous container.

-By default we run against a Debian stretch image, but you can specify that on your command-line, or even in your recipe:
+By default we run against a Debian stretch image, but you can specify that on your command-line, or even in your recipe (as the [kpie.recipe](kpie.recipe) does ):

-    $ ci --recipe ./kpie.recipe --container=debian:jessie
     $ ci --recipe ./failing.recipe --container=debian:jessie

+vs:

+    $ ci --recipe ./failing.recipe --container=debian:stretch

 # Feedback?